lzl124631x/LeetCode/leetcode/866. Prime Palindrome/README.md

 ## Solution 1.
 Enumerate Palindromes

-Enumerate palindromes and check the first one that is `>= n` and is a prime.
+Enumerate palindromes and return the first one that is `>= n` and is a prime.

 ```cpp
 // OJ: https://leetcode.com/problems/prime-palindrome/